atikahe/wordl-bot/README.md

 Play wordle on your discord server!
 Inspired Josh Wardle's puzzle game and other variations of it found on the internet.

 ## How to use bot
 Invite this bot to your server.
-Link will go here.
+Link will go here when bot went live.

 Use ```/``` as prefix with these commands:
 - ```start``` to start a session